- multiple forms of expression

 After an initial getting-to-know-you period, navigation and creation are pretty easy.
 Lots of tech and how-to support is provided, but not much help for classroom implementation.
 Prompts or examples could inspire teachers and kids.

 PowToon has the potential to be an effective tool for both teachers and kids.
 Teachers will need to familiarize themselves with the tool before introducing it to students, however, and they'll need to spend some time walking students through the basics.
 Then, just let kids get creative.
 Instead of having them write reports, assign presentations on topics as varied as historical images, science experiments, or literary analysis.
 Have them work in groups and present to the class, or work on their own and present directly to you.

 Teachers can liven up their lessons with attention-grabbing presentations on an unlimited number of topics.
 PowToon blogs feature inspirational articles on the merits of using animated presentations.
 Mostly marketing hype, they also provide some useful hints, so you may find it helpful to browse through them.Read more Read less

 PowToon gives users tools to create animated and slideshow presentations.
-Anyone can sign up for free with an email address; teachers can buy a classroom account for up to 60 students.
+Anyone can sign up for free with an email address; teachers can buy a classroom account for up to 90 students.
 Once signed in on the website or Chrome app, users can design presentations using ready-made templates or start from scratch.
 Both options allow unlimited customization by adding text, images, simple animations, enter and exit effects, and more.
 Images are organized by styles; for example, the marker style offers visuals that seem as though they're whimsically drawn with a marker.
-(Free, classroom, and premium accounts unlock different numbers of styles.)
+(Free, Basic, and Elite accounts unlock different numbers of styles.)